 How hot are Black Cuban peppers?

-Ornamental peppers often carry sneaky heat for their size, and the Black Cuban pepper certainly follows this path.
+Ornamental chilies often carry sneaky heat for their size, and the Black Cuban pepper certainly follows this path.
 In its tiny frame, it carries heat that can eclipse a cayenne pepper.
-The Black Cuban pepper’s Scoville heat range runs from 40,000 to 58,000 Scoville heat units while a cayenne (the top spiciness in the kitchen for many) runs from 30,000 to 50,000 SHU.
-Compared to our jalapeño reference point, the Black Cuban is 5 to 23 times hotter than a jalapeño pepper.
+Its Scoville heat range runs from 40,000 to 58,000 Scoville heat units while a cayenne (the top spiciness in the kitchen for many) runs from 30,000 to 50,000 SHU.
+Compared to our jalapeño reference point, the Black Cuban is 5 to 23 times hotter than a jalapeño.
 That’s a pretty big punch for this little chili.

 How can you use them?